State Street (Chicago): State Street shopping

 State Street became a shopping destination during the 1900s and is referred to in the song "Chicago," which mentions "State Street, that great street."
 In 1979, the downtown portion was converted into a pedestrian mall with only bus traffic allowed.
 Mayor Richard M. Daley oversaw the State Street Revitalization Project and on November 15, 1996, the street was reopened to traffic.

 During the second half of the 20th century, State Street was eclipsed by Michigan Avenue's Magnificent Mile as a shopping district.
 Various projects to restore State Street's shopping attraction have been met with some success, and the State Street corridor is gaining residential as well as more traditional commercial development.
 Anchored by Macy's Chicago, the flagship location is the world's second largest department store by square footage.
 The 12-story building features many historical landmarks including a Tiffany & Co.
 Dome.

 The Block 37 opened in 2009 at State and Washington, bringing with it a large group of upscale retailers to North State Street including Anthropologie, L'Occitane en Provence, Banana Republic, Zara, Disney Store, Godiva, Sephora, and an AMC Theatres location on the fourth floor.
-On the Pedway level is the Blue Line Washington station and Red Line Lake station both connected underground.
+On the Pedway level is the Blue Line's Washington station and Red Line's Lake station both connected underground.

 The department store chain Carson Pirie Scott closed their flagship store on State Street on February 21, 2007 after over 100 years of business in that location.
 Target opened their 125,000 square feet State Street store in the landmark Carson Pirie Scott building later in 2012.

-On January 12, 2012, Walgreens's opened its U.S. flagship location at Randolph Street, where it had previously existed from 1926 to 2005, when construction of Joffrey Tower necessitated its demolition.
+On January 12, 2012, Walgreens opened its U.S. flagship location at Randolph Street, where it had previously existed from 1926 to 2005, when construction of Joffrey Tower necessitated its demolition.
 The renowned Chicago-based Joffrey Ballet is housed on the upper floors of the tower.

 In October 2015, Michael Jordan opened his first store at 32 South State St. and is branded as 32 South State.
 The flagship store included retail shopping, Chicago Bulls memorabilia, a training lab for local youth, and a basketball court on the upper levels.

 In July 2019, Primark announced its U.S. market expansion to Chicago with a three-level 45,000 square foot flagship location on State Street where Gap formerly housed its flagship store.
 The location is scheduled to open in 2020 and will be its first store in the Midwest.

-In November 2019 Uniqlo opened its second Chicago location on North State Street replacing the two-level H&M at 22 N. State.
+In November 2019, Uniqlo opened its second Chicago location on North State Street replacing the two-level H&M at 22 N. State.